bp30/IPE_IPEF_Analysis/README.md

 All rds file for the models are located on OSF: (provide link).

 CONTACT:
-if you have questions, ideas, or suggestions.
+If you have questions, ideas, or suggestions.
 Please contact me at dpen466@aucklanduni.ac.nz.
 All contributor to the analysis are included in the paper.